This page last updated on: 17/03/20

 5) Mental health and well-being -practical resources and services

-All existing mental health resources and services need to be urgently re-evaluated and expanded to include the psychological mobilisation and care of society -especially our most vulnerable members- in response to the climate crisis.
+All existing mental health resources and services need to be urgently re-evaluated and expanded to include the psychological mobilisation and care of society -especially our most vulnerable members- in response to the climate and ecological crisis.
 This includes the need to cultivate personal and collective resilience to likely unfolding scenarios.

 ALPHABETICAL LIST OF CLIMATE PSYCHOLOGY AND ECOLOGY-BASED MENTAL HEALTH SITES & ONLINE LITERATURE

-This list will soon be expanded and an additional list of practical mental health & well-being resources & services will be added.
+This list will be expanded and an additional list of practical mental health & well-being resources & services will be added.
 Please bear with me.

 WHWGCP1: Attitudes towards Trump Policies and Climate Change: The Key Roles of Aversion to Wealth Redistribution and Political Interest (scholarly -free access to summary only) https://spssi.onlinelibrary.wiley.com/doi/abs/10.1111/josi.12318